Optimized Correlation Measures in Holography: Discussion

 \section{Discussion}

-By using special properties of holographic states, we have shown that optimized correlation measures in holography can be computed, to leading order, by only considering geometric extensions of a given holographic state.
-We then applied this result to confirm the holographic duals for various entanglement measures, including $E_Q$, $E_R$, $E_{\text{sq}}$, $E_{\text{sq}}^c$, $E_I$, $E_C$, and $E_D$.
-Because all our results are leading order statements, it would be interesting to analyze the form of the quantum corrections that spoil the degeneracy of duals to $\frac{1}{2}I$.
+By using special properties of holographic states, we have shown that optimized correlation measures in holography can be computed, to leading order, by only considering geometric extensions of a given holographic state, provided the states satisfy a set of given assumptions.
+The most pressing future direction will be an analysis of the assumptions and the degree to which they are reasonable.

+We applied our result to confirm the holographic duals for various entanglement measures, including $E_Q$, $E_R$, $E_{\text{sq}}$, $E_{\text{sq}}^c$, and $E_I$.
+Because all our results are leading order statements, it would be interesting to analyze the form of the quantum corrections that spoil the degeneracy of duals to $\frac{1}{2}I$ and $E_W$.

 In our argument, we did not make use of any properties of the optimal purification $\ket{\phi_i}$, besides the fact that it is geometric.
 Clarifying the properties of this class of purifications would be an interesting future direction.
 One immediate example is understanding the purifications involved in the $E_P = E_W$ and $E_R = E_W$ proposals.
 Moreover, we know of several other entanglement measures related to $E_W$ \cite{Dutta:2019gen,Jeong:2019xdr,Bao:2019zqc,Chu:2019etd, Kudler-Flam:2019oru,Tamaoka:2018ned,Kusuki:2019rbk,Kusuki:2019evw,Kudler-Flam:2018qjo,Kudler-Flam:2019wtv,Kusuki:2019zsp}, for which our result will likely be useful in analyzing their connections to $E_P$ and $E_R$.